 - Dudley, N. Guidelines for Applying Protected Area Management Categories.
 (2008).

 - ICCA Consortium.

 - CBD Secretariat, Programme of Work on Protected Areas (PoWPA),

-- Secretariat of the Convention on Biological Diversity & Secretariat of the Convention on Biological Diversity.
+- Secretariat of the Convention on Biological Diversity.
 Global Biodiversity Outlook 3.
 94 (2010)

 - Kothari, A., Corrigan, C., Jonas, H., Neumann, A. & Shrumm, H. Recognising and Supporting Territories and Areas Conserved by Indigenous Peoples and Local Communities.
 160 (2012).